Skip to Content

 My Maranta Lemon Lime plant has become leggy with bleached leaves; what is wrong?

-Any houseplant becomes leggy or stretchy as a result of a lack of sunlight.
-This happens because the plants start growing towards the light source.
+Any houseplant becomes leggy or stretchy due to a lack of sunlight.
+This happens because the plants start growing toward the light source.
 Leaf bleaching also indicates lighting issues.
 Therefore make sure you provide bright, indirect sunlight.

 Yellow leaves on Maranta plants are usually due to overwatering.
 So make sure you allow your plant to dry before watering next time.